ahtif/FlatFinder/docs/ws2/Diagram.md

 ![](question1.png)

 This diagram shows the scope of the system, the domain part of the system.
+The User object is created when a user creates a new account it holds your username, password, and role.
+Landlord and Searcher object are to hold personal information such as name, email, this object is created within the web app when the user has created a user object then it would create either a searcher or landlord object based on the user role and take them to the appreciate screen.
+We broke down the web app into small modular component and these class should support continuous improvement due to the design pattern used.
+Property class should be able to support Open Street Maps, as each property object will have a latitude and longitude, this means when rendering the maps it would be able to position each property correctly on the map.

 Whole System Class Diagram
 -------------